0000xFFFF/hcx-fastgenlst/README.md

 # hcx-fastgenlst

-Faster version of hcx-genlst in hcx-scripts.
+Faster version of hcx-genlst from hcx-scripts.

 ## Requirements
 * make